Frequently Asked Questions

 As people age, the vitreous or jelly part of the eye tends to liquefy.
 This is a normal aging process.
 As the vitreous liquefies, it also tends to shrink, which is also normal.
 Shrinkage can then cause some traction or pulling of the vitreous or jelly on the retina.
 When this happens, most of the time the vitreous will separate from the retina and optic nerve cleanly.
 This separation is called a posterior vitreous detachment (PVD).
 With age, PVDs happen in almost every eye but only infrequently cause a treatable problem.
 As the vitreous ages and liquefies, it also changes consistency and becomes stringy and forms strands.
 These strands float in the vitreous and cast shadows on the retina.
 They are seen by the patient as spots, cobwebs, spiders, or a series of irregular fine lines in the vision.
 Since these particles appear to move or "float" in the field of vision, they are referred to as floaters.

-Flashers, also a symptom of a PVD, occur as a result of the pulling effect on the retina.
+Flashes of light, often referred to as "flashers", is also a symptom of a PVD.
+These occur as a result of the pulling effect of the vitreous separating from the retina.
 Patients see this as brief flashes of light or large spots in their vision.
 While this can be alarming, in most PVDs the condition will eventually correct itself and the flashes do not pose any threats to the vision.
 However, if the PVD pulls a tiny bit of the retina with it, a hole or tear in the retina can occur.
 A hole or tear in the retina, in almost all cases, needs to be fixed soon because the fluid vitreous can go through the hole or tear and get behind the retina and progress to a retinal detachment.

 If there are symptoms associated with a vitreous separation, we need to see you.
 If you have dozens of floaters, which would be black dots like ants, gnats, or bees flying around in your eye, or if your have one or two new large floaters, flashes of light, cobwebs, or a curtain, you need to be seen.
 If we determine that you only have a vitreous separation (PVD) without a hole or tear in your retina, then no treatment is necessary.
 You would be instructed to refrain from heavy lifting or strenuous activities for 2 weeks after the vitreous separation occurred.
 However, if we find a hole or tear in your retina with these symptoms, then either laser surgery, or cryotherapy (freezing) surgery will usually take care of it.
 If it goes on to become a retinal detachment, then you may require major retinal detachment surgery.